audreyadouglas/mouse_action_rec/README.md

 **action_pred_network.ipynb** - Using model from action_pred_network.ipynb or clustering predicts actions and evaluates model.

 # Demo
-To try a quick demo with a set video and pretrained models, use ----.ipynb.
+To try a quick demo with a set video and pretrained models, use demo.ipynb.